Vyvanse Patient Tips

 1. How it works

-- Vyvanse is a brand (trade) name for lisdexamfetamine, which may be used in the treatment of attention deficit hyperactivity disorder (ADHD) or binge eating disorder (BED).
+- Vyvanse is used to treat attention deficit hyperactivity disorder (ADHD) or binge eating disorder (BED).
+It is a brand name for lisdexamfetamine.

-- Lisdexamfetamine is a prodrug (a biologically inactive drug that is converted in the body to produce an active drug).
+- Vyvanse (lisdexamfetamine) is a prodrug (a biologically inactive drug that is converted in the body to produce an active drug).
 Red blood cells break down lisdexamfetamine into dextroamphetamine and l-lysine (an essential amino acid).
-The exact way dextroamphetamine works in ADHD is not known; however, it does block the reuptake of norepinephrine and dopamine, two neurotransmitters, which leads to an increase in their concentrations in the nerve synapse (the space between two nerves).
+The exact way the active form of lisdexamfetamine, dextroamphetamine, works in ADHD is not known; however, it does block the reuptake of norepinephrine and dopamine, two neurotransmitters, which leads to an increase in their concentrations in the nerve synapse (the space between two nerves).
 An imbalance in norepinephrine and dopamine is thought to contribute to the symptoms of ADHD.
+For BED, it is thought the dopamine and norepinephrine release in brain reward regions provides a "dopamine high" alternative to binge eating.
+It also normalizes connectivity within neural circuits responsible for reward and impulse control.

-- Vyvanse belongs to the class of medicines known as CNS stimulants.
+- Vyvanse belongs to the drug class called CNS stimulants.

 2. Upsides

-- May be used in the treatment of Attention Deficit Hyperactivity Disorder (ADHD) to reduce symptoms such as impulsiveness and hyperactivity and to increase attention.
-Should be used in addition to other treatments such as counseling or behavioral therapies.
+- Vyvanse reduces ADHD symptoms such as impulsiveness and hyperactivity and increases attention.
+Should be used in addition to counseling or behavioral therapies.

 - Vyvanse should never be used for weight loss.

-- Vyvanse is ineffective if taken by abusers in any other way other than orally (for example, by inhalation or injection).
+- Ineffective if misused in any other way apart from orally (for example, by inhalation or injection).

 3. Downsides